zlzxFCC/zlzxFCC.github.io/_posts/2015-06-12-timeline-tutorial.md

 </code></pre>

-For each event of your life, add a tuple of image, date and description to the events, and the timeline will be automatically generated!
+For each event of your life, add a tuple of image, date and description to the events, and the时间轴will be automatically generated!

 The timeline-img path variable is the image that you want to show up in the beginning of your Timeline, be creative!